alasdairforsythe/tokenmonster/benchmark/pretrain.md

 ## Summary of Findings

-- Comparable TokenMonster vocabularies perform better than both GPT-2 Tokenizer and tiktoken p50k_base in all areas.
+- Comparable (`50256-strict-nocapcode`) TokenMonster vocabularies perform better than both GPT-2 Tokenizer and tiktoken p50k_base on all metrics.
 - Optimal vocabulary size is 32,000.
 - Simpler vocabularies converge faster but do not necessarily produce better results.
 - Higher compression (more chr/tok) does not negatively affect model quality alone.